prototypefund/reproducible-website/_docs/timestamps.md

 version of the source has been built, and which tools had been used to do it.
 With reproducible builds, recording the time of the build becomes
-meaningless: on one side, the source code needs to be tracked more accurately that just a timestamp, and on the other side, the build environment needs to be defined or extensively recorded.
+meaningless: on one side, the source code needs to be tracked more accurately than just a timestamp, and on the other side, the build environment needs to be defined or extensively recorded.

 If a date is required to give users an idea on when the software was